Fat2CS/Fat2CS/README.md

 Added the `Fri 3 Aug 2023`

-Last update on Sat Nov 08 2025
+Last update on Sun Nov 09 2025

-**54 day before 2026 ⏱** days before new years
+**53 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with undefined, by Gabot ❤️